Call Us

 Should children have smartphones?

-More than two thirds (67%) of parents with children aged 10-18 think that the Government should introduce legislation setting out an appropriate age for the use of smartphones among young people, according to Priory Group's new research.
+More than two thirds (67%) of parents with children aged 10 to 18 think that the government should introduce legislation setting out an appropriate age for the use of smartphones among young people, according to Priory research.

-The polling comes as surveys show 65% of 8-11 year olds own a smartphone
+The polling comes as surveys show 65% of 8 to 11 year olds own a smartphone

-Newcastle was recently named the kids' "smartphone capital of Britain" - with 90.5 per cent of 8-11 year olds owning one
+Newcastle was recently named the kids' "smartphone capital of Britain" - with 90.5% of 8 to 11 year olds owning one.

-Meanwhile children up to 15 years old in France were banned this week from using their smartphones in school, come September.
+Meanwhile, children up to 15 years old in France have been banned from using their smartphones in school.

 The country had already enacted a smartphone ban during class hours, but this legislation will extend to breaks and meal times, effectively completely banning smartphones from schools with students under the age of 15.
 French lawmakers passed the law forbidding schoolchildren from going on their devices during breaks, in corridors, playgrounds or at lunchtime.